 - a.
-Have updated signature card commander's delegation of authority (DA form 1687) on file to identify personnel authorized to submit and work requests and equipment for service and repair.
+Have updated signature card commander's delegation of authority (DA form 1687) on file to identify personnel authorized to submit work requests and equipment for service and repair.
+Personnel on the signature card must be assigned to that organization.
 A separate signature card must be submitted for sensitive items such as weapons, NVGs, etc. A copy of the commander's assumption of command orders or appointment orders for civilian managers must be submitted with the signature card.
-Signature cards are only valid for 364 days and must be updated when authorized personnel are no longer in the organization and when commanders or civilian manager departs. - b.
-Have unit's budget POC contact the LRC-Belvoir budget officer at (703) 298- 2668 to establish a WBS or MIPR. - c.
+Signature cards are only valid for 364 days and must be updated when authorized personnel are no longer in the organization and when commanders or civilian managers depart. - b.
+Have unit's budget POC contact the LRC-Belvoir budget officer to establish a WBS or MIPR. - c.
 Coordinate with LRC-Belvoir maintenance POC to determine the cost (best estimate) for maintenance support being requested. - d.
 Submit a density list identifying equipment to be supported (updated by customer or owning unit at the beginning of each physical year). - e.
 Once a WBS or MIPR is in place, coordinate the turn-in of equipment to maintenance facility.
 Work requests will not be accepted until funding is in place.
-We do not operate on a pay as you go basis. - f.
+We do not operate on a pay as you go basis.
+You will be notified in the event the WBS falls short of funding. - f.
 Maintenance support will not be provided unless equipment requiring maintenance is on the organization's MTOE/TDA and approved by the LRC-Belvoir maintenance division chief. - g.
 Customers will be responsible for funding parts and labor for the repairs and services of equipment not on MTOE/TDA. - h.
 Units that create maintenance plans in GCSS-Army must submit their maintenance schedule to the LRC-Belvoir no less than 8 months prior to the equipment service date.
-Failure to do so will cause significant delays in your equipment being serviced on time.
-Units with GCSS-Army capability must submit its work orders to the LRC-Belvoir via the GCSS- Army system (PM01,
+Failure to do so will cause significant delays with your equipment being serviced on time.
+Units with GCSS-Army capability must submit their work orders to the LRC-Belvoir via the GCSS- Army system (PM01, PM02).